itaysabato/regrettable/README.md

 for values) but the underlying async function that produced them directly was canceled.

 By default, calling `cancel(promise)` with an arbitrary promise instance would have no effect (TBD - perhaps a warning or an error).
-As a convenience, one can make _wrap_ a promise with a cancelable async function in the following way:
+As a convenience, one can _wrap_ a promise with a cancelable async function in the following way:

 ```typescript